pebender/alexa-for-lg-webos-tv/docs.in/pages/design/skill-to-bridge-interface.md

 "For LG webOS TV"
 ```

 The login token's `"sub"` field identifies the user.
-In the skill implementation, it is set to be the email address provided by account linking.
-In the bridge implementation, it is assumed to be the email address provided by account linking.
+SKILL_TOKEN is the access token found in the messages of Account Linked skills.

 The login token's `"aud"` field identifies the service.
 It's a URL that identifies the service.
 BRIDGE_HOSTNAME is the bridge's DNS name.
 In the skill implementation, BRIDGE_HOSTNAME is set using the Custom Skill.
 In the skill implementation and the bridge implementation, the path is set by `constants.bridge.path.skill` in [src/common/constants.ts](../../src/common/constants.ts) and is currently set to